-- Printed a title page for your essay including the question EXACTLY AS SET as the title for your essay? - Proofread your essay thoroughly and eliminated all typos? - Printed out your essay double-spaced? - Printed your name on and numbered all sheets, and stapled all sheets together? - Formatted your footnotes and bibliography correctly, as set down in the History Department Stylesheet? - Stapled a SIGNED official History Department Assignment Appraisal Sheet to the front of ONE COPY of your essay?
+- Attached a History cover page, and a title page for your essay, including the question EXACTLY AS SET as the title for your essay? - Proofread your essay thoroughly and eliminated all typos? - Included page numbers? - Formatted your footnotes and bibliography correctly?